phgrosjean/bookdown-test/docs/01-Introduction.md

 ## Book-wide references

-With R Markdown, it is only possible to reference items inside the same document, and there is no numbered figures, tables or equations (at least if LaTeX code is not used, but then, you can olny generate a PDF).
+With R Markdown, it is only possible to reference items inside the same document, and there is no numbered figures, tables or equations (at least if LaTeX code is not used, but then, you can only generate a PDF).
 Bookdown fills the gap with new formatting instructions that work across all documents of the book.
 It also provides updated versions of R MArkdown output formats that support numbered figures, tables and equations, e.g., `html_document2` to replace `html_document`, for instance.

 ### Reference to chapter and titles